jdgwartney/boundary-vagrant-nginx/README.md

 Boundary Elastic Search
 =======================

-Configures an virtual machine with an ElasticSearch instance for testing Boundary Plugin for Elasticsearch
+Configures an virtual machine with an Nginx instance for testing Boundary Plugin for Nginx

 Prerequistes
 ------------